 - Is being a team player not encouraged?

-- Is there a lack of opportunity for advancement?
+- Is there a lack of opportunity for career growth and advancement?

-- Does the company not encourage and promote employee relations?
+- Does the company not encourage and promote employee relations, even on social media?

 - Are you not given adequate time and support to complete your tasks?